Seth Material: History

 "this material has been given by himself and others in other times and places, but that it is given again, in new ways, for each succeeding generation through the centuries."

 Unlike the psychic Edgar Cayce, whose syntax when speaking in trance was antiquated and convoluted, Roberts's syntax and sentence structures were modern and clear when speaking as Seth.
 Roberts often sat in a rocking chair during sessions, and she would occasionally smoke cigarettes and sip beer or wine.
 Afterwards, she claimed to not remember the contents of the session, and she would often read the transcript or ask what Seth had said.

 Summary

-The core teachings of the Seth Material are based on the principle that consciousness creates matter, that each person creates his or her own reality through thoughts, beliefs and expectations, and that the "point of power" through which the individual can affect change is in the present moment.
+The core teachings of the Seth Material are based on the principle that consciousness creates matter, that each person creates their own reality through thoughts, feelings, and beliefs.
+And that the "point of power", through which the individual can affect change, is in the present moment.

 It discusses a wide range of metaphysical concepts, including the nature of God (referred to as "All That Is" and "The Multidimensional God"); the nature of physical reality; the origins of the universe; the nature of the self and the "higher self"; the story of Christ; the evolution of the soul and all aspects of death and rebirth, including reincarnation and karma, past lives, after-death experiences, "guardian spirits", and ascension to planes of "higher consciousness"; the purpose of life; the nature of good and evil; the purpose of suffering; multidimensional reality, parallel lives; and transpersonal realms.